 Following Columbia Records, Faith took roles at Jive Records, where she spearheaded the hip-hop A&R division and Mariah Carey’s MonarC Entertainment before moving to Verse Music Group, a music publishing company specializing in the acquisition of historic music catalogs.
 Faith served as Verse’s Executive Vice President of Business Development, where her efforts led to a multi-million-dollar investment agreement with a private equity firm in 2010.
 Her endeavors also led to Verse’s acquisition of the Salsoul Records and West End Records catalogs, along with their affiliated publishing companies.

-Faith notably was tapped to serve as a board member for the Universal Hip Hop Museum in the Bronx, working closely on its 2024 launch.
+Faith notably was tapped to serve as a board member for The Hip Hop Museum in the Bronx, working closely on its 2024 launch.
 Faith holds a degree in Marketing from New York University’s Stern School of Business.
 She recently relocated to Edgewater, NJ and continues to devote her professional life to pursuing, curating, and developing historic talent and catalogs.

 Reservoir is an independent music company based in New York City and with offices in Los Angeles, Nashville, Toronto, London, and Abu Dhabi.
 It is the first first female founded and led publicly traded music company in the U.S. Founded as a family-owned music publisher in 2007, the company has grown to represent over 140,000 copyrights and 36,000 master recordings with titles dating as far back as 1900, and hundreds of #1 releases worldwide.
 Reservoir holds a regular Top 10 U.S. Market Share according to Billboard’s Publishers Quarterly, was twice named Publisher of the Year by Music Business Worldwide’s The A&R Awards, and won Independent Publisher of the Year at the 2020 Music Week Awards.